OSGeo/gdal/gdal/doc/source/community/code_of_conduct.rst

 Anti-Harassment
 ---------------

-Harassment and other exclusionary behaviour are not acceptable.
+Harassment and other exclusionary behavior are not acceptable.
 This includes, but is not limited to:

 - Personal insults or discriminatory jokes and language, especially those using racist or sexist terms.